-If you want to be sneaky, one of his favorite tricks is to extend the liner just outside your waterline to create the illusion of a wider eye.
+If you want to be sneaky, one of Tulve’s favorite tricks is to extend the liner just outside your waterline to create the illusion of a wider eye.

 Use a more neutral shade like white, peach or pale pink to give your brows the illusion of a lift.
 Simply draw underneath and a bit on top and then gently smudge the line for a subtle highlight effect.

-You’re probably so used to doing this look in black that you can’t imagine it any other way, but done in cobalt blue or mint green it will breathe new life into the classic look, while also adding a fresh burst of color to your face.
+You’re probably so used to doing this look in black that you can’t imagine it any other way, but a robin’s egg blue or mint green wing will breathe new life into the classic look, while also adding a fresh burst of color to your face.

-The area between your nose and corner of your eyes can often get dark due to a myriad of reasons, which is often why makeup artists add a touch of highlight to the area to help open up the eye.
-Usually done in a shimmery white, peach or pearly gold, use just a small amount as to subtly add light without looking like a disco ball.
+The area between your nose and corner of your eyes can appear dark, which is often why makeup artists add a touch of highlight there to help open up the eye.
+Usually done in a shimmery white, peach or pearly gold, use just a small amount to subtly add light without looking like a disco ball.
 Or use a yellow or green liner to extend all the way around the tear duct (top and bottom), and across top and bottom lash lines.
-The yellow neutralizes blue or purple (like dark circles) and the green helps to diminish redness so your eyes look bright!
+The yellow neutralizes blue or purple (like dark circles) and the green helps to diminish redness so your eyes look bright.

 “This is great to place in the waterline to make the eyes appear whiter.
 Pair it with a chunky mascara for a modern take on Twiggy’s iconic look.”

 “Wrap this around the tear duct and waterline, then blend out to create a wide-eyed effect.
 It can also be used to add a soft bit of light under the brow bone and on the cupid’s bow.
 And you can easily use this shade to lighten up the center of any pink, fuchsia, or red lip.”